lilianweng/lil-log/_posts/2017-12-15-object-recognition-for-dummies-part-2.md

 [Part 1]({{ site.baseurl }}{% post_url 2017-10-29-object-recognition-for-dummies-part-1 %}) of the "Object Recognition for Dummies" series introduced: (1) the concept of image gradient vector and how HOG algorithm summarizes the information across all the gradient vectors in one image; (2) how the image segmentation algorithm works to detect regions that potentially contain objects; (3) how the Selective Search algorithm refines the outcomes of image segmentation for better region proposal.

 In Part 2, we are about to find out more on the classic convolution neural network architectures for image classification.
 They lay the ___foundation___ for further progress on the deep learning models for object recognition.
+Go check [Part 3]({{ site.baseurl }}{% post_url 2017-12-31-object-recognition-for-dummies-part-3 %}) if you want to learn more on R-CNN and related models.

 {: class="table-of-content"}